Jake Paul: Paul vs. Silva

+After the cancellation, it was announced that Paul would be facing former UFC champion Anderson Silva on October 29 at the Desert Diamond Arena in Glendale, Arizona.
+Paul defeated Silva via unanimous decision with the judges scoring the bout 78–73, 78–73, and 77–74 in favor of Paul.

+First defeat to Tommy Fury

-On January 27, 2023, it was announced that Jake Paul would face Tommy Fury on February 26 in Saudi Arabia.
-On the night of the fight, Paul lost via split decision, despite knocking Fury down in the 8th round.
+After two previous attempts failing, on January 27, 2023, it was announced that Paul would face Fury on February 26 in Saudi Arabia.
+Fury defeated Paul via split decision despite Paul knocking Fury down in the 8th round.
 One judge scored it 75–74 to Paul, while the other two judges had it 76–73 to Fury.
+The event reportedly generated 800,000 pay-per-views.